-Social Security will send a letter to you explaining the decision we made.
-If you believe the decision is incorrect, you'll have the right to appeal it.
+We will send you a letter explaining the decision we made.
+If you believe the decision is incorrect, you have the right to appeal it.
 The letter also will explain your appeal rights.

 Appealing the decision

 What can I do if I disagree with the information used to determine my eligibility?